 International Syalons manufacture silicon nitride and sialon advanced ceramic extrusion and drawing die inserts.
 These are used for the extrusion and drawing of copper, brass and nimonic alloys in the metal forming industry.
 Sialons are ceramic alloys of silicon nitride and are known for their excellent wear properties, including high strength, hardness and toughness, and thermal and chemical stability.

-The metal forming processes of extrusion and drawing involves the forcing of a hot metal through a die typically to form an extruded bar.
+The metal forming processes of extrusion and drawing involves the forcing of a hot metal through a die typically to form an extruded bar, tube, or wire.
 During this process the drawing die is subjected to extremely demanding conditions.
-The die must retain high hot hardness, be strong and tough, be thermal shock resistant and chemically stable.
+The die must retain high hot hardness, be strong and tough, thermal shock resistant, and chemically stable.

 For the extrusion and drawing of copper, brass and nimonic alloys the die has traditionally been manufactured in steel.
 However, steel dies are not ideal as they can give a poor surface finish and have a short die life.

 To try to eliminate these problems with metal dies, advanced ceramic dies have been investigated.
 One the most promising of the ceramic die materials has been sialon (or silicon nitride).

 Syalon 101 possesses a number of properties which make it an excellent candidate for extrusion dies.
 These include high hot hardness, strength and toughness, excellent thermal properties particularly thermal shock resistance, chemical stability and good frictional properties.
 Also, since sialon and silicon nitride materials do not contain a metallic phase, die pick-up can be eliminated, which results in improved continuity of the extrusion process, enhanced surface finish of the product, reduced scrap rates and increased productivity.